Phydon/sl/README.md

 - don`t show hidden files by default
 - use flags:
-    - to output [type, size, last modified]
+    - to output [type, size, read_only last modified]
     - to customize colours
-    - sort output differently
+    - to sort output differently
-    - to show hidden
-    - to show the path and not only the name
     - to show idx per entry